Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Introduction

 \section{Introduction}

-Bayesian optimization (BO) is a global optimization algorithm well-suited for expensive, black-box, derivative-free functions and has been successfully applied to a wide range of problems in science and engineering \cite{ueno2016combo,griffiths2020constrained,korovina2020chembo} as well as hyperparameter tuning of machine learning models \cite{snoek2012practical,swersky2014freeze,klein2017fast}.
-By training a Bayesian surrogate model on the available data, BO can efficiently decide the next data point to label in each iteration to maximize sampling efficiency.
+Bayesian optimization (BO) is a methodology well-suited for global (as opposed to local) optimization of expensive, black-box (e.g. derivative-free) functions and has been successfully applied to a wide range of problems in science and engineering \citep{ueno2016combo,griffiths2020constrained,korovina2020chembo} as well as hyperparameter tuning of machine learning models \citep{snoek2012practical,swersky2014freeze,klein2017fast,turner2020,ru2021interpretable}.
+BO works by iteratively deciding the next data point to label in order to maximize sampling efficiency and minimize the number of data points required to optimize a function, which is critical in many contexts where experiments or simulations can be costly or time-consuming.

-However, in many domains, the objective function is not a complete black box.
-Many complex, high-dimensional input spaces such as images or molecules have some known structure or symmetries.
-In addition, rather than directly outputting the value of the objective, the data collection process may instead provide intermediate or auxiliary information from which the objective function can be cheaply computed.
-For example, a scientific experiment or simulation may produce multiple measurements, such as the optical scattering spectrum of a nanoparticle over a range of wavelengths or the multiple quantum chemistry properties of a molecule from a single density functional theory (DFT) calculation.
-These are important factors for designing and training an accurate surrogate model, but they are often not fully exploited in existing methods and applications.
+However, in many domains, the system is not a complete black box.
+For example, certain types of high-dimensional input spaces such as images or molecules have some known structure, symmetries and invariances.
+In addition, the function may be decomposed into other functions; rather than directly outputting the value of the objective, the data collection process may provide intermediate or auxiliary information from which the objective function can be cheaply computed.
+For example, a scientific experiment or simulation may produce a high-dimensional observation or multiple measurements simultaneously, such as the optical scattering spectrum of a nanoparticle over a range of wavelengths, or multiple quantum chemistry properties of a molecule from a single density functional theory (DFT) calculation.
+All of these physically-informed insights into the system are potentially useful and important factors for designing surrogate models through inductive biases, but they are often not fully exploited in existing methods and applications.